Amirmoh10/product-feedback/README.md

 - Filter suggestions based on category (All, Bug, Feature, Enhancement, UX, UI).
 - Sort suggestions based on upvotes (most or least upvotes)

-Both fitlering and sorting are done in the backend.
+Both filtering and sorting are done in the backend.

 # Technologies